Home / MCP / FTP MCP Server

 Troubleshooting Windows Build Issues

-If you encounter build issues on Windows:
+If you encounter build issues on Windows, follow these steps to resolve common problems.

 1. Use the provided build-windows.bat script which handles common build issues